vtphan/ezplot/README.md

    ezplot iris.csv Petal.Width Petal.Length Species
 ```

+Note that Petal.Width, Petal.Length, and Species are column names, specified in [the dataset](data/iris.csv).
 The output is output1.png, output2.png, output3.png, and output4.png.
 Some of these figures make more sense than the others.